devsim/devsim_documentation/sphinx/source/examples_diode.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 For these examples, python modules are provided to supply the appropriate model and parameter settings.
 A listing is shown in :numref:`ppack`.
-The ``python_packages`` must be in your path, and may be set using the methods described in :ref:`sec__pythonpath`.
+The ``devsim.python_packages`` module is part of the distribution.
 The example files in the |devsim| distribution set the path properly when loading modules.

 .. _ppack: